 Big Picture?
 Study unmasks styles.
-Expository material to explain or inform is handled differently from poetic imagery, narrations of fact and fiction or from persuasions to influence opinion, performance or avoidance of action.
+Expository material to explain or inform is handled differently from poetic imagery.
+Narrations of fact and fiction are unlike persuasions to influence opinion and performance or to prevent action.

 Blurred Lines?
 Reading variety matters.
 Reading should be practiced on diverse devices, objects and media.
 Variety helps writers understand the different platforms for which writing must be targeted and formatted.

 Free Range?
-Social media and blogs may place word, character or image size limits on content.
+Social media and blogs may impose word, character or image size limits.
+Content guidelines may exceed average viewers' attention spans.
 Familiarity gives way to concise, precise, specific and appealing approaches.
-Limits often exceed average viewer's attention spans.

 Improve Reading and Writing Proficiency